testing2129/Book-Notes/README.md

 MIT

 ---
-Inspired by Notion and built by [Your Name].
+Inspired by Notion and built by Gabriel Janvrin.